dstapp/docker-ddns/README.md

 make deploy
 ```

 Make sure to change all environment variables in `envfile` to match your needs.
+Some more information can be found here: https://www.davd.eu/build-your-own-dynamic-dns-in-5-minutes/

 Afterwards you have a running docker container that exposes three ports: